helium/HIP/0107-preventing-gaming-within-the-mobile-network.md

 Outdoor Radios suspected of gaming may have their CPI registration revoked or denied, and will not be able to earn rewards until a new submission is submitted and approved.

+If a Wi-Fi Access Point is deactivated due to gaming concerns, the Service Provider may request additional content, such as a deployment picture be submitted.
+If an image is not provided during the deactivation period, the Service Provider may renew the deactivation (up to 10 epochs at a time) until the request has been satisfied.

 ### Outdoor Wi-Fi Maximum Height
 It is worth noting that due to the shorter range of outdoor Wi-Fi, the maximum asserted height will be changed to 100 feet.
 This will be enforced initially in MOBILE oracles by using the value of 100 feet for all values above this limit.
 It may, in the future, be blocked at the protocol level.
 Deployments can still be deployed higher than 100 feet but these values will not be considered for the purpose of modeled coverage rewards.